 Last night I watched No Country for Old Men the gem adapted by the Coens and written by Cormac McCarthy--No Country for Old Men (Vintage International) for the 87th time.
 Now if you haven't checked out either one...what the heck are you waiting for??
 Javier Bardem plays the baddest bad-ass Anton Chigurh.
 The book and the movie are pure, unadulterated, killed by an air tank awesomeness.
 I dig bad guys.
 Perhaps because I fancy myself a bit of a, well it rhymes with dussy.
 And I one of my favorite parts of writing books is the creation of my bad guys.

-, the one of the main bad guys (and there are quite a few the heroine deals with) is Dylan Parker.
+They always even the tinest trait, at least mine do, that makes them a bit likable--even if they represent everything that's repugnant to you, or me.
+When I was revising Five Percent of Nothing, the one of the main bad guys (and there are quite a few the heroine deals with) is Dylan Parker.
 He's a drug addicted, abusive adulterer.
 Not much there that would qualify him for a Nobel, but he has an air of charm.
 I'm editing my newest release The Umbrella and the bad guy Billy, has a most disgusting "solution" for world famine and is a thieving psychopath, but again, there's something there.

 Most of my bad guys are, well guys.
 But I'm working on a bad girl (and not the minx-ish, pillow fight kind) for my upcoming novel that I'm having a lot of fun with.
 And there's no need to page Dr. Freud because I recognize the usefulness of these bad guys and gals not only in my books, but in my life.
 I use them to release the stress of being.

-Because while the me that's sitting in front of this screen at 2:45 am on Wednesday, August 31 may not want to terrorize someone like Manu Tushar does in Brazilwood, I really got pissed off
+Because while the me that's sitting in front of this screen at 2:45 am on Wednesday, August 31 may not want to terrorize someone like Manu Tushar does in Brazilwood, I really got pissed off at the at the man in the grocery store today who almost hit me with his Prius and released my anger by writing a fantastic thriller scene for my latest WIP.

 No comments: